andr-ew/brds/README.md

 variable quantization
 - E1-3 for each track on the sync alt page
-- in any mode, crossfades every steps "nudge" value between 0 and some random number
+- in any mode, crossfades every step's "nudge" value between 0 and some random number
   - for a live, synced sequence only this value will start at 100%

 ## implimentation